misleb/nodeport-router/README.md

 ## How It Works

+1. On startup treats all existing NodePorts as "created" and tries to add them to router
 1. The controller watches all Kubernetes services across all namespaces
+2. Maintains a cache of NodePorts to track previous values
 2. When a NodePort service is detected (created or modified):
+   - Gets previous values (if any)
    - Extracts the NodePort and target port from the service
    - Creates a port forward rule on the router mapping:
      - External port: NodePort
      - Internal port: Target port
      - Device: Configured `K8S_HOST`
-3. When a NodePort service is deleted, the corresponding port forward rules are removed (TODO: deletion logic needs to be implemented)
+3. When a NodePort service is deleted, the corresponding port forward rules are removed

 ## Port Forward Naming